Skip to main content

 In his book “A History of British Taxidermy” Christopher Frost asserts that Burton’s ground work was considered particularly good.
 I think the composition and the groundwork in these cases are a testament to that statement.
 The composition is what drew me to these cases and that the fact that I have never seen another single case nor a pair like this before.

-The label on the back of one of the cases shows that it was Walter Burton who created them, and we know that Walter took full control of the business after his father, Henry James Burton, died in 1895.
+The label on the back of one of the cases shows that it was Walter Burton who created them, and we know that Walter was working under his own label at Wardour Street from 1891, and that he took full control of the business even before his father, Henry James Burton, died in 1895.

 Walter Burton F.Z.S.
 1854 – 1913